devsarahgeo/Chatbot-to-chat-with-Documents/README.md

 <h2>Tech Stack:</h2>

-AI Tools:   Ollama(Claude Code alternate), Github Copilot
+AI Tools:   Ollama:Minimax(Claude Code alternate), Github Copilot

 Storage:    In the future, another SQL DB for can be used for scalability